 This course is a continuation of BIO 175.
 Emphasis is placed on microbial metabolism, genetics, and environmental and food microbiology.
 Upon completion, students should be able to identify unknown microbes and demonstrate an understanding of the fundamentals of molecular biology and microbial ecology.
-This course has
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-BIO 180 Biological Chemistry
+BIO 180 Biological Chemistry 2-2-3

 Local Prerequisite: Completion of a high school chemistry course and a CCCC-administered proficiency exam; completion of a college chemistry course; or by permission of instructor.
 This course provides an introduction to basic biochemical processes in living systems.
 Topics include properties of carbohydrates, lipids, proteins, nucleic acids, vitamins, and buffers, with emphasis on biosynthesis, degradation, function, and equilibrium.
 Upon completion, students should be able to demonstrate an understanding of fundamental biochemical concepts.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.